aidenc17/CEG2350-Exam2-Review/README.md

 ---
 # Disk, Partition, and Filesystem Practice Questions

 **Keep in mind I have not been to class with you!
-These are questions to provoke thought and get the wheels tunring!**
+These are questions to provoke thought and get the wheels turning!**
 **If it does not sound like somehting you covered, you probably haven't!!**

 These are all based off my notes when I took the course!